 How to apply

 If you are dealing with a department, ask them to request a new vendor on SAP.
-Once they have done so Procurement and Payment Services will contact you and, if deemed a valid request, you will be asked to complete a Vendor application form and supply the necessary original documentation.
+Once they have done so Procurement and Payment Services (PPS) will contact you and, if it is deemed a valid request, you will be asked to complete a vendor application form and supply the necessary original documentation.

-If you are not dealing with a department you may approach PPS directly by contacting Carol Paulse or John Pretorius (see Contact us to the right).
+If you are not dealing with a department you may approach PPS directly (see contacts on the right).